Table of contents

 Both return JSON with build/version info on success.
 During graceful shutdown, /readycheck fails first, which causes Kubernetes to stop routing traffic before the process exits.

-Set terminationGracePeriodSeconds to at least SHUTDOWN_DURATION_IN_SECONDS + GRPC_GRACEFUL_DURATION_IN_SECONDS to avoid SIGKILL during shutdown.
-With defaults (15 + 7 = 22), a value of 30 provides a safe buffer.
+Set terminationGracePeriodSeconds to at least SHUTDOWN_DURATION_IN_SECONDS to avoid SIGKILL during shutdown.
+The drain wait (GRPC_GRACEFUL_DURATION_IN_SECONDS) is included within the shutdown timeout, not additional to it.
+With the default of 15s, a value of 20 provides a safe buffer.

 Graceful shutdown tuning